Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The Arizona Memorial is the most recognized symbol of Pearl Harbor, and perhaps the most recognized symbol of WWII on US territory.
 Looking down upon the ship below was the most emotional non-personal experience I have ever had.

 For us this was the one absolute must do of all the free things to do in Oahu.
-Obviously as an American, this was an important experience, so it may not be such a priority for those from other countries.
-I won’t go into a lot of detail here, except to say it is quite sobering to see the USS Arizona beneath the waters.
+Obviously as an American, this was an important experience.
+I won’t go into a lot of detail here, except to say it is a sobering experience, one that I will never forget.

 A Few Cheap Things to do in Oahu